aj-t20g/langgraph-travel-agent/README.md

 ## Features

+- **Multi-User Support**: Each user identified by user_id with persistent preferences
+- **Memory Across Sessions**: Automatically saves and loads user preferences
 - **Personalized Planning**: Tailored recommendations based on your interests and hobbies
 - **Comprehensive Research**: Automated destination research using web search
 - **Day-by-Day Itinerary**: Detailed daily schedules with timing and activities